 KHANH LE DIRECTOR, SOUTHEAST ASIA

 With his experience as New York University, Abu Dhabi's Outreach Officer for all Sourtheast Asia, Khanh has a strong international education background.
 Additionally, he has spent time in Vietnam researching the impact of the Vietnamese education system since the market reform.
 Khanh is a graduate student advisor at the NYU Steinhardt Teaching and Learning Department and has received a Master's Degree in International Education from New York University.
+He continues his education as a PhD Candidate in Urban Education at GC CUNY.

 David Shin DIRECTOR, Global Mentorship Initiative